Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

+Probst and Berenson~\cite{probst_double_2014} interviewed 34 social work researchers to investigate their reflexive activities during research.
+Participants described ``a wide array of activities'' and ranges in terms of formality and collaboration techniques.
+Their results provide an entry for reflexive practices with others.
+In group reflexive actions, participants shared observations, questions, dilemmas, and difficulties with team members over different communication channels (from formal group meetings to e-mails and online chats).
+Reflexive actions were reported to happen initially at the individual level in pre-writing, ongoing writing, and post-writing phases, most frequently on logs, diaries, and field notes.
+The study, observing the diversity in techniques, expectations, behaviors, and attitudes, concludes that the assumption that reflexivity needs to be more precisely mapped and operationalized---in our case in a group effort---may in the end be as problematic, although in different ways, than the need it attempts to resolve.

+The authors continue addressing a fundamental concept that we sought explanations for, namely, that mixing epistemologies by systematizing and objectifying a fundamentally subjective process will not enhance rigor in the struggles to understand human experience.
+In other words, and quoting the abstract, ``ultimately the mechanism of reflexivity may not lie in the specific activity but in the attitude with which it is carried out''.
+We suggest behavioral software engineering research to conduct group reflexivity in the ways that make the researchers most comfortable with, and to report such activities for transparency, and to inspire future studies.

+Reflexivity is influenced mostly by research approaches and philosophical assumptions rather than specific designs and methods.
+We see its applicability, in terms of the ABC framework, for strategies in the natural settings for the most part.
+Reflexivity is a tool that provides further details to maximize the C of the ABC, that is, realism of context.

-\section{Method overview}
+\subsection{Method overview}

-In an attempt to bolster the interest and broaden the pallet of qualitative research methods used by the software engineering research community, thereby enabling researchers to make well-founded decisions regarding choice of methodology, we describe three qualitative research methods - interpretative phenomenological analysis, narrative analysis, and discourse analysis.
-We also discuss their limitations and challenges.
+In an attempt to bolster the interest and broaden the range of qualitative research methods used by the software engineering research community, we describe three qualitative research methods---interpretative phenomenological analysis, narrative analysis, and discourse analysis.
+Thereby, enabling researchers to make well-founded decisions regarding choice of methodology.
+Table \ref{lbl_method_overview} provides a brief overview of these methods and also guidance to when they could be applicable.
+With the ambition to raise the interest and the curiosity of these qualitative methods.
+In the following sections, we present a somewhat more detailed description and discuss their limitations and challenges.